Best Headliner Material: How to Choose Headliner Fabric

 Carpet Style Headliner

 A popular, easy-to-install option for headliner is a carpet-type material.
 At Sailrite®, we carry HullBlanket headliner and hull liner fabric.
 It’s a polypropylene carpet designed for marine and automotive use.
-It’s durable and stain-, mold- and mildew-resistant.
+It’s durable, as well as stain-, mold- and mildew-resistant.
 Carpet headliner cuts without fraying and is the most forgiving material to install.
 The ends can easily be butted up against each other without creating obvious seams, and any bumps and imperfections in the fiberglass are easily hidden with carpet headliner.
-It’s also the material that is the most shape conforming.
-You can stretch and contract this fabric easily to work around curves and bends.
-If your hull is very shapely, we recommend choosing a carpet style headliner.
+It’s also the material that is the most shape-conforming.
+You can easily stretch and contract this fabric to work around curves and bends.
+If your hull is very shapely, we recommend choosing a carpet-style headliner.
 Learn more about the installation process for this headliner in our "How to Install Carpet Style Headliner" (#200708XHT) video.

 Foam-Backed Vinyl Headliner